codefresh-io/docs.codefresh.io/_docs/pipelines/triggers/git-triggers.md

 you can have a big Git repository with multiple projects, and build only the parts that actually change.

+>**NOTE**
->Currently, the option is supported only for GitHub, GitLab, Azure DevOps, [Bitbucket Server](https://confluence.atlassian.com/bitbucketserver/manage-webhooks-938025878.html){:target="\_blank"}, Bitbucket (Cloud), and Gerrit.
+Currently, the option is supported only for GitHub, GitLab, Azure DevOps, [Bitbucket Server](https://confluence.atlassian.com/bitbucketserver/manage-webhooks-938025878.html){:target="\_blank"}, Bitbucket (Cloud), and Gerrit.
 We will support other Git providers as soon as they add the respective feature.

 ### Using the Modified files option to constrain triggers to specific folder/files